Roy Knight (wrestler): Personal life

 Bevis is part of a professional wrestling family.
 His father and stepmother, known as Ricky Knight and Sweet Saraya respectively, are professional wrestlers, as are his half-siblings, Zak and Saraya Jade.
-Saraya Jade is signed to AEW under the ring name Saraya.
+Saraya Jade is signed to WWE under the ring name Paige.
 The family run the World Association of Wrestling (WAW) promotion.
 In July 2012, Channel 4 produced a documentary about the Knights entitled The Wrestlers: Fighting with My Family.
-Bevis has three children, and his eldest son Ricky Knight Jr. is also a professional wrestler.
-In January 2022, Bevis became a grandfather for the first time after the birth of RKJ's child.
+Bevis has three children and one grandchild, and his eldest son, Ricky Knight Jr., is also a professional wrestler.